East Lodge at Ashiestiel

-The garden has a summerhouse with garden furniture and a BBQ is available on request.
+The garden has a summerhouse with garden furniture and a barbecue is available on request.
 The summerhouse is a lovely sheltered spot to read and unwind or possibly catch sight of deer, pheasant or red squirrel.

 There is a wildlife pond, home to goldfish and newts, to the rear of the lodge.

 Lockable bike storage is available in a cellar area accessed externally to the rear.
 There is an outside tap and hose for cleaning bikes and outdoor gear.